 There are some radical schools of thought claiming that all human flaws are only considered such due to societal pressure and should be cultivated rather than suppressed as they are the true and 'natural' traits of humanity.

-This is heavily debated.
+This is heavily debated in metaphysical circles.
 Some religions, for instance Christianity, argue we are inherently flawed (to various degrees).
 This position is called Original Sin.
 But many philosophies and some religions disagree with this premise.
 Even within Christianity itself, this is debated.

 Of course, it should also be pointed out that despite humanity's flawed and broken nature, all but the most utterly cynical branches of Christianity and other faiths and philosophies still point out that humanity inherently possesses value and virtue as well.